TPaton82/march_madness/README.md

 - **`migrations/`**: Automatically generated scripts to handle any database migrations

 ### To Do
-- fix seed script to have correct game ordering
+- make bracket update to show current state of games
+- Make the winner and the championship game text stand out
+- Lock bracket picks after certain time
+- Add proper times to the games
 - Make separate page for analysis
 - Make admin checks better by using LoginManager
-- Add proper times to the games
-- click on user name to see their bracket
-- make bracket update to show current state of games
-- Make the winner and the championship game text stand out